top of page

 image005.jpg

-Connecting Cultures is a 501(c)(3) clinical-science specialty clinic within Vermont Psychological Services in the Department of Psychological Science at the University of Vermont.
+Connecting Cultures is a specialty service clinic within Vermont Psychological Services 501(c)(3) in the Department of Psychological Science at the University of Vermont.
 VPS has been successfully providing mental health services for over 40 years.
 Connecting Cultures is specifically designed to provide direct clinical services, outreach, research, and evaluation for refugees, immigrants, and asylum seekers.

 Connecting Cultures / NESTT